 2) Enhanced Google Now

-The virtual assistant from Google makes Android score over other mobile operating systems.
-Android 6.0 will include an improved Google Now that will allow users to get more relevant, contextual, and useful information about the content currently running on the device.
+The virtual assistant from Google makes Android score higher than other mobile operating systems.
+Android 6.0 will include an improved Google Now that will allow users to get more relevant, contextual, and useful information about the current content on the device.
 For instance, a user can use Google Now to gather additional information about YouTube videos running on his screen.
 He has to hold down the home button to gather useful information and suggestions about the video clip.

 3) Permission to Access Phone Features

-While downloading an app, one has to grant permission to access various features of the devices like a speaker, camera, sensor, and location.
-Android 6.0 divides all app permissions into specific categories like camera, sensor, and location.
+While downloading an app, one has to grant permission to access various device features, like a speaker, camera, sensor, and location.
+Android 6.0 divides all app permissions into camera, sensor, and location categories.
 This implies that while downloading the app, it is no longer necessary to grant permission.
-The app will ask permission to use a specific feature before performing a specific function.
+The app will ask permission to use a specific feature before performing a particular function.
 For instance, when you try to make a call through WhatsApp, the application will ask you for permission to use the speaker each time you make a call.
-And hence you must grant permission to access the speaker each time you want to call using WhatsApp.
+Hence, you must grant permission to access the speaker whenever you want to call using WhatsApp.

 4) Option to Add Fingerprint Support

 While developing apps for Marshmallow, developers now have added the option to use fingerprint support.
 Google has included a biometric API in the mobile operating system to create apps with fingerprint support.
-The feature will help android development professionals to make apps more secure and personalized.
-At the same time, fingerprint support will further enable users to make payments through Android Pay in a more secure way.
+The feature will help Android development professionals to make apps more secure and personalized.
+At the same time, fingerprint support will enable users to make payments more securely through Android Pay.

 5) Doze

-Android 6.0 will also come with a new feature called Doze to boost the device’s battery life.
-Doze will optimize power conservation by identifying if the device is in a rested state.
+Android 6.0 will also have a new Doze feature to boost battery life.
+Doze will optimize power conservation by identifying whether the device is rested.
 Google claims that it has already tested the effectiveness of the feature to make the battery life two times longer when the device is in standby mode.
-Doze will enable fewer background services, but it will not affect incoming instant messages, notifications, or alarms.
+Doze will enable fewer background services but will not affect incoming instant messages, notifications, or alarms.

 6) USB Type C

-Marshmallow will further support USB Type C to make it easier for users to charge their smartphones and tablets.
-The universal and widely-used connection type can connect all peripherals of the device and provide power to it.
-The latest versions of MacBook and other devices already support USB Type C. USB Type C will help charge the devices much faster than legacy micro USB chargers.
+Marshmallow will further support USB Type C to make charging their smartphones and tablets easier.
+The universal connection type can connect all device peripherals and provide power.
+The latest MacBook and other devices already support USB Type C. USB Type C will help charge the devices much faster than legacy micro USB chargers.

 7) Track Memory

 Mobile apps are mostly hated because they use additional memory on the device, affecting its battery life.
-Some of these memory-hungry apps are uninstalled right away to boost the devices’ performance.
+Some memory-hungry apps are immediately uninstalled to boost the devices’ performance.
 Android 6.0 makes it easier for users to identify the apps that consume more memory through the Track Memory feature.
-They can use the feature to check cache, installation, and similar memory taken by a specific app.
+They can use the feature to check cache, installation, and similar memory a specific app takes.
 They can even check how frequently the app is running.
-So it becomes essential for developers to ensure that the mobile applications consume minimal memory.
+So, it becomes essential for developers to ensure that mobile applications consume minimal memory.

 8) Option to Run Apps Side by Side

 The large screen available on the tablets encourages many users to run two apps simultaneously.
-With Android 6.0, it becomes easier to run two apps side by side on a tablet by splitting the entire screen.
-While other mobile operating systems already have this feature in place, this new feature will enable users to access multiple apps at a time regardless of their choice of device.
+With Android 6.0, running two apps side by side on a tablet becomes easier by splitting the entire screen.
+While other mobile operating systems already have this feature, this new feature will enable users to access multiple apps simultaneously, regardless of their choice of device.

 9) Chrome Custom Tabs

-Marshmallow will additionally come with several features to enhance users’ mobile web experience.
-They now can use the Chrome Custom Tab feature to open a web view that will load on top of the mobile app.
+Marshmallow also has several features to enhance users’ mobile web experience.
+They can now use the Chrome Custom Tab feature to open a web view that will load on top of the mobile app.
 So, they are no longer required to open the web browser to access the web view.
 The feature enables them to access web content directly on the app’s custom tab created on top.
-The tabs will further support common features like password saving, auto-fill, and automatic sign-in.
+The charges will support common features like password saving, auto-fill, and automatic sign-in.

-However, the users have to initially switch to specific mobile devices to take advantage of Marshmallow and its new features.
+However, users must initially switch to specific mobile devices to take advantage of Marshmallow and its new features.
 The developer preview versions of the mobile operating system are currently available only for Nexus 5, Nexus 6, Nexus 9, and Nexus Player.
-But the hype surrounding the updated version of the most popular mobile operating system will encourage many manufacturers to launch new devices without any delay.
+However, the hype surrounding the updated version of the most popular mobile operating system will encourage many manufacturers to launch new devices without any delay.